tazim04/Job-Scraper/job-scraper notes.md

   - use groq llama to analyze and compare

 SCRATCH FINE TUNING A CLASSIFICATION MODEL, GO ALL IN USING GROQ llama-3.3-70b-versatile WITH A STRONG PROMPT

+When working on frotnend, run this:
+`import viteLogo from "/vite.svg";`